Emergency Tooth Extractions

-Before removing a tooth, we will take a full assessment and x-rays of your mouth.
-If there is nothing we can do to preserve the tooth, we will use the x-rays to determine the best way to remove the tooth.
+Before removing a tooth, we will take a full assessment and x-ray of your mouth.
+If we can’t do anything to preserve it, we’ll use the x-rays to determine the best way to remove it.

-For a tooth extraction, we will recommend sedation, so you can feel comfortable during the extraction.
-For patients undergoing sedation, you will need to arrange someone to drive you home after your treatment.
+For a tooth extraction, we recommend sedation so that you can feel comfortable during the procedure.
+Patients undergoing sedation should arrange for someone to drive them home after the treatment.

-- A simple extraction.
-A simple extraction is the removal of a tooth that is visible in the mouth.
-In simple extractions, we will loosen the tooth with a professional dental tool called an elevator, then we use forceps to extract the tooth.
+A simple extraction is the removal of a tooth that’s visible in the mouth.
+We’ll loosen the tooth with a professional dental tool called an elevator during these procedures and then use forceps to extract it.

-- A surgical extraction.
-Surgical extractions occur when the tooth is not visible above the gum line – either because it is broken off, or it has not erupted yet.
-Surgical extractions are more complex than simple extractions.
+Surgical extractions occur when the tooth is not visible above the gum line – either because it’s broken off or has not erupted yet.
+Surgical extractions are more complex.

 Pain-Free Tooth Extraction

 Depending on the kind of extraction you need, we will use some form of anesthetic.
-For simple extractions, we will use a local anesthetic to numb the area of extraction.
-You can also opt for sedation medicine to help you relax in the event that you are nervous for the treatment.
+For simple extractions, we’ll use a local anesthetic to numb the affected area.
+You can also opt for sedation medicine to help you relax if you’re nervous about the treatment.

-For surgical extractions, we will use a local anesthetic, as well as suggest a more moderate sedation.
+For surgical extractions, we’ll use a local anesthetic and suggest a more moderate sedation.
 During your tooth extraction, you may feel some pressure, but you should not feel any pain.
-In fact, most patients that need an emergency tooth extraction feel a tremendous amount of relief after their infected or severely damaged tooth is extracted.
+In fact, most patients that need an emergency tooth extraction feel a tremendous amount of relief after we remove their damaged tooth.